-In this recipe I use “montong” durian which is a variety that is most widely available in Thailand, and it’s also the only variety I see at Asian grocery stores here.
-It is a great option because its flesh isn’t too soft and the smell is relatively mild.
-Definitely the variety you want to start with if you haven’t had durian before!
+In this recipe I use a variety called mon thong durian which is a variety that is most widely available in Thailand, and is commonly available as frozen at Asian grocery stores here (yes, frozen works great here).
+It is a great option because its flesh isn't too soft and the smell is relatively mild.
+Definitely the variety you want to start with if you haven't had durian before!

 - 1 cup Thai white glutinous rice (also called Thai sweet rice)

 - ⅔ cup coconut milk

 - 50g - 75g palm sugar (see note)

 - ¼ tsp salt

 - 4-6 pc durian

 - Note: Start with 50g and taste and adjust from there.
 If your durian is quite sweet, the broth doesn't need to be that sweet.